mccd_logo_white Logo_WHITE_EMCC_Horizontal Logo_WHITE_CGCC_Horizontal

 Navy Blue-Red Color Bars

 At this time the schedule is tentative and is subject to change.
-We are currently adding new sessions on setting up a Quick Start training program and integrating AI into other disciplines.
 A final event schedule will be released within one week of the event.

 Day 1 - October 25, 2023